What Needs to be Prepared Before Installation?

 Step 8: Cabin Interior & Finishing

-The cabin is completed with flooring, walls, ceiling panels, lighting, and fixtures.
-The goal is to ensure comfort, safety, and style.
+Complete the cabin with flooring, walls, ceiling panels, lighting, and fixtures for comfort and style.

 Step 9: Final Safety Checks

-A full inspection is done, including tests on brakes, door locks, and sensors.
-Any issues are fixed.
-Once cleared, the lift is ready for use!
+Perform a full inspection including brakes, door locks, and sensors.
+Resolve any issues before the lift is ready to use.